 2. You can begin to build a connection with your client.

 First impressions are everything.
 If you demonstrate your dedication to a client’s needs and present yourself in a friendly, positive way in this short consultation, you will already begin to build a great relationship between you and your client.
 Forming a strong connection will make your client more receptive to working with you, for many months to come.

 3. You can answer sensitive questions or concerns.

-Here are some tips and tricks for offering a free consultation:
+Here are some best practices in offering a free consultation:

 - Remember, It’s a Free Consultation, Not a Free Appointment

 - Keep it short and professional.
-A consultation should only be 20-30 minutes long.
-If it’s any longer, your free consultation can quickly turn into a free appointment.
+Keep your consultation to 20-30 minutes, to prevent it from turning into a full free appointment.
 Limiting your time helps you give the client an introduction to your practice and a concise rundown of what you can offer.

 - We recommend setting the expectation of what will be covered during this meeting in the beginning, and say that it’s the prelude to a longer-term engagement with you.
 Additionally, emphasize that health and wellness goals are not reached overnight, after one session, and working with you is often an engagement for several months at a time.

 - Be Prepared

 - This is your first impression, so make sure your pitch, the extent of your services, and any forms or paperwork you have, are ready before the consultation begins.